Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 Everyone has their own idea as to what makes a musician "professional."
 I look at it in terms of how one conducts themselves when playing out and how they conduct themselves in terms of rehearsals and being in a band or a solo performer.
 Obviously, some things are more important than others but a number of things are crucial to really, truly conducting oneself as “professional” musician.
 I will give some of my thoughts on the subject.

-Just Like a Job
+Treat It Like a Job

 Acting professional is something that is normally expected by employers when we work a regular job.
 There are certain expectations your employer will have of you since they are paying you a salary.
 A truly professional person will expect many of those things from himself and generally does not have to be told, in most cases, what is expected of him.
 Some things just go without saying.